altruios/namshubettulpa/public/namshubettuple/interludes.md

 'What a miscalculation they have made.'
 "RG::Would you help us?"
 ~Al-tok looked at him~
-'Iron, leather, 15ft, person behind the mirror,probably...yes, most definitely Alice.'
+'Iron, leather, 15ft, person behind the mirror, probably...
+Yes, most definitely Alice.'
 ~Al-tok smiled and leaned forward~
 "AT::Yes.
 If you help me as well."
 'Juan would run, let him...
 Ozmind could be a problem'